ikotev/TronWebApp/README.md

 # TronWebApp
-Web based implementation of teh TRON game
+Web based implementation of the TRON game